JayKim88/build-your-body/README.md

 - Once you finish a set of an exercise, click the checkbox.
 - You can change weight and repeat as well.
 - Add or Remove set considering your condition.
-- Once last set is checked, it moves to next exercise automatically.
+- Once last set of an exercise is marked, it moves to next exercise automatically.

 ![Screenshot 2024-10-26 at 7 19 47 pm](https://github.com/user-attachments/assets/20d4ffc7-5775-4483-b2f0-e0a31668e6e3)

-After checking a set, break-time modal helps you take a rest in a regular manner.
+After finishing a set, break-time modal helps you take a rest in a regular manner.

 ![Screenshot 2024-10-26 at 7 19 28 pm](https://github.com/user-attachments/assets/2518efa0-0f02-4d70-8c9d-b7648b34c210)